 Disturbances in the production of an egg (also known as an oocyte or ovum) may lead to infertility.

-The onset of ovulation in the middle of a woman’s menstrual cycle may be determined through home monitoring by measuring an increase in lutenizing hormone (LH) in her urine with an over-the-counter ovulation predictor kit and/or charting a significant rise in her basal body temperature (BBT).
+The onset of ovulation in the middle of one’s menstrual cycle may be determined through home monitoring by measuring an increase in lutenizing hormone (LH) in the urine with an over-the-counter ovulation predictor kit and/or charting a significant rise in basal body temperature (BBT).
 Although these monitoring techniques do not prove that ovulation has occurred, they provide useful information.

 Medical tests may be ordered to help diagnose ovulation disturbances, to measure ovarian reserve, to confirm that ovulation has occurred, or to monitor the growth of ovarian follicles and the thickness of the uterine lining.

 The following blood tests may be ordered to help identify a cause of ovulatory disturbances:

 - TSH Levels: Levels of thyroid-stimulating hormone are measured to determine if the thyroid gland is under- or over-functioning, either of which can affect a patient’s ability to conceive and carry a pregnancy.
 TSH levels may be measured at any time during the menstrual cycle.